-Whenever any of us use a device in which there is a powerful algorithm that helps us correct our spelling and suggest the end of sentences, there is an artificial intelligence machine behind that constantly improving and learning more and more the language. .
-The structures of the sentences are analyzed, the chosen words understood, the languages recognized.
+Every time any of us uses a device where there is a powerful algorithm that helps us correct our spelling and suggest the ends of sentences, there is an artificial intelligence machine behind it that is constantly improving and learning more and more of the language .
+Sentence structures are analysed, chosen words understood, idioms recognised.

 This same ability could, in 2020, provide us with the first signs of a new ability, that of talking to large animals beyond humans.
-Don't change your site, I really mean it.
-I'm not talking about how to communicate with animals in the traditional way, by stroking and screeching, and I'm not Amelia Kinkade*.
+Don't change site, I mean it.
+I'm not talking about how to communicate with animals in the traditional way, with petting and squealing, and I'm not Amelia Kinkade*.
 Perhaps this ability will rise to the fore even faster than brain-computer interfaces like Neuralink and others (but not that of CTRL-LABS which I think will be ready first).

 The advanced capabilities of an artificial intelligence to decode languages have reached a point where they can begin to analyze even dead languages.

-MIT and Google researchers have recently applied these skills with moderate success to ancient languages (Linear B e Ugaritic, forerunner of Hebrew and first known alphabet).
-No luck so far, however, with the old and not yet deciphered Linear A.
+MIT and Google researchers have recently applied these skills with moderate success to ancient languages (Linear B e Ugaritic, precursor of Hebrew and first known alphabet).
+No luck so far, however, with the old and not yet deciphered one Linear A.

 How does AI understand ancient languages?

-First, word-to-word relationships in a specific language are mapped, leveraging vast text databases.
-The system searches the texts to see how often each word appears next to each other word.
-This relationship "map" is a unique footprint that defines the word in a multidimensional parameter space.
+First, word-to-word relationships in a specific language are mapped, leveraging large text databases.
+The system searches the texts to see how often each word appears next to every other word.
+This “map” of relationships is a unique imprint that defines the word in a multidimensional parameter space.

 Researchers estimate that languages (all languages) can best be described as structures with 600 independent dimensions of relationships.
-Structures in which every relationship between word and word can be seen as a vector, let's even say "a line", a specific route such as a train section, with precise stops.
-Finally, this vector acts as a powerful constraint that conditions the way the word can appear in any translation produced by artificial intelligence.
+Structures in which every relationship between word and word can be seen as a vector, let's say "a line", a specific path such as the route of a train, with precise stops.
+This vector ultimately acts as a powerful constraint that affects how the word can appear in any translation produced by artificial intelligence.

-These vectors obey some simple rules.
-For example: king - man + woman = queen.
-Each sentence can be described as a set of vectors which in turn form a trajectory through the word space.
+These vectors obey a few simple rules.
+For example: king – man + woman = queen.
+Each sentence can be described as a set of vectors which in turn form a trajectory through word space.

 And now we can talk to the animals